 Jerome Sydenham is a graduate of the 1990’s New York house explosion, previously working as A&R for Atlantic Records and launching his own ‘Ibadan’ imprint in 1995.

-Available now only on Traxsource, July 26th 2019 on all stores.
+Available on Traxsource, July 26th 2019 on all stores.